getodk/docs/docs/tutorial-shared-choices.rst

 * Publish the draft.

-Your 3 forms should now use the same shared Entity List to define site selection.
+Your three forms now use the same shared Entity List to define site selection.
 Make a few submissions and verify that the site codes are saved in the form submissions.
-To use Collect, make sure you have an App User with access to all 3 forms.
+To use Collect, make sure you have an App User with access to all three forms.

 Add a site from Central
 ~~~~~~~~~~~~~~~~~~~~~~~

-The power of a shared Entity List becomes visible when changes need to be made to the list.
+The benefits of a shared Entity List becomes clear when changes need to be made to the list.

 Let's say that you need to add a new site called "Tinotenda Primary School."
 You can now make this addition once in the shared Entity List:

 #.
-From your project, go to the :guilabel:`Entity Lists` tab and click into the ``sites`` list.
+From your Central project, go to the :guilabel:`Entity Lists` tab and click into the ``sites`` list.
 #.
 Click the :guilabel:`New Entity` button.
 #.
 In the field for Entity Label, enter "Tinotenda Primary School".
 #.
 In the field for code, enter "TIN".
 As previously described, you're responsible for making sure that this is a unique ID.